Pembrolizumab + Olaparib for Head and Neck Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are taking systemic glucocorticoids (a type of steroid medication), you may need to stop unless they are used for specific symptoms related to the study.

-What data supports the effectiveness of the drugs pembrolizumab and olaparib for head and neck cancer?
+What evidence suggests that the combination of pembrolizumab and olaparib could be effective for head and neck cancer?

 Who Is on the Research Team?